nus-cs2113-AY2425S1/ip/docs/README.md

   ____________________________________________________________
     Dobby has added this task:
       [T][ ] read research paper
-    Dobby says master has 1 tasks in the list!
+    Dobby says master has 1 task in the list!
   ____________________________________________________________
 ```
+---
 ### Adding Deadlines

 Creates a deadline task and adds it to your task list.